President and Chief Executive Officer

 Senior Vice President and Chief Strategy Officer

-Todd Sandman has been with Presbyterian Healthcare Services since 2001 and currently oversees the organization's strategy, business planning, marketing, communications, public relations and public policy advocacy.
+Todd Sandman has been with Presbyterian Healthcare Services in Albuquerque, New Mexico, since 2001 and currently oversees the organization’s strategy, business planning, marketing, communications, public relations, and public policy advocacy.

-Mr. Sandman currently sits on the Board of Directors of Albuquerque Economic Development and has previously served on the boards of several other community organizations.
+Mr. Sandman currently sits on the Board of Directors of Albuquerque Economic Development.
+He has previously served on the boards of several other community organizations.